Due Diligence

 Before you panic or fire off an angry email, understand this: quality of earnings adjustments are the entire point of the report.
 They are how you get from "what the seller says the business earns" to "what the business actually earns on a recurring, normalized basis."
 Some adjustments increase EBITDA.
 Others decrease it.
 What matters is whether the final number reflects what you are actually buying.

-This post walks through common adjustment categories with real dollar examples, explains which way each one moves the number, and shows you exactly how adjustments translate into purchase price changes.
+This post walks through every common adjustment category with real dollar examples, explains which way each one moves the number, and shows you exactly how adjustments translate into purchase price changes.
 If you have already read our complete guide to Quality of Earnings reports, think of this as the deep dive on the adjustment section -- the part of the report that drives every negotiation.

 What Are QoE Adjustments?